 Overview of requirements relating to discontinuation of hedge accounting

 Hedge accounting should be discontinued prospectively when the hedging relationship ceases to meet the qualifying criteria discussed above.
-Discontinuation can relate to only a part of a hedging relationship.
-The replacement or rollover of a hedging instrument into another hedging instrument is not an expiration or termination if such a replacement or rollover is part of, and consistent with, the entity’s documented risk management objective (IFRS 22.214.171.124).
+Discontinuation can also relate to a part of a hedging relationship only.
+The replacement or rollover of a hedging instrument into another hedging instrument is not an expiration or termination if such a replacement or rollover is part of, and consistent with, the entity’s documented risk management objective (IFRS 220.127.116.11).
 See more discussion and examples in paragraphs IFRS 9.B6.5.22-28.

 Discontinuation of fair value hedge